mumanchu/W25QxxFlash/README.md

 ## Joke of the Week

-Humans need at least 8 hours of sleep a day, and as much as you can get at night as well.
+Humans need at least 8 hours of sleep a day, and as much as they can get at night as well.